Underground Network

 The title "This Machine Kills Fascists" pays tribute to folk-music hero Woody Guthrie, who had a guitar labeled with the same slogan.

+Underground Network was removed from Spotify in 2023 following the several rape and sexual assault allegations made against Sane.

 Background

 In 2000, Anti-Flag went on the Vans Warped Tour, where they met Fat Mike, head of Fat Wreck Chords.
 The band had originally tried to get their previous album, A New Kind of Army, released on the label, but Mike had turned them down, offering to release it on Honest Don's Records due to the band being different than the other bands on Fat.
 Instead, the band released the album on Go-Kart Records and A-F Records, their own label.
 Mike told them on the tour that he had been impressed with them turning him down, and offered to release their next album on Fat.
 The band accepted, and they went into the studio in November of that year to start recording.
 Having co-produced their last 2 albums with Joe West, the band asked Squirtgun bassist and producer Mass Giorgini to produce the album, in order to make them sound better.
 According to Justin, "I could write half decent songs.
 The problem was that we couldn't play them very well.
 Luckily...Mass Giorgini found a way to help us sound like better musicians than we were at the time."